The decision to offer money-off coupons can be a tough call for retailers, especially small businesses.

 - Competitive positioning: Unless you have an extremely unique product, you’re competing against several other retailers for market share.
 Consumers admit to being deal sensitive, and their choice of purchase often comes down to who offers the best value.
 Couponing may well tip the scales in your favor.

 - New customers: Studies show 78 percent of U.S. customers are influenced to buy a brand they wouldn’t typically buy due to a coupon, while 72 percent only buy a product if they have a coupon and 77 percent select stores based on where they can (surprisingly) redeem paper coupons.
 All that suggests coupons provide a huge opportunity for you to attract and keep brand-new clientele you may not have attracted otherwise.

 - Simple utilization: The cost of creating and distributing coupons has reduced dramatically with digital technology.
 These days coupons can be compiled relatively easily through online sources, then shared online through coupon sites, affiliate relationships, email or social media networks like Facebook and Twitter.

 Effectiveness in the digital age

-If you’re a business owner considering entering the couponing realm, you’ll want to know about the most recent trends so you can form your strategy.
-Recent findings by Forrester Research include:
+If you’re a business owner considering entering the couponing realm, you’ll want to know about the most recent trends so you can form your strategy:

 - Desktops and laptop computers are still the primary devices used for viewing digital coupons or redeeming them online or in person.
 However, tablets and smartphones are increasingly the vehicles for those functions.
 Unsurprisingly, RetailMeNot reports a whopping 87 percent of retail marketers plan to invest more in mobile marketing this year.